Keep An Eye On Your Vehicle's Automatic Transmission!

 Transmission systems are closed by nature, meaning that your transmission fluid should not decrease with use like your motor oil or antifreeze.
 That doesn’t mean that leaks cannot occur, however.
 If you notice bright red or dark reddish-brown spots on your driveway or garage, that could indicate that your vehicle is losing transmission fluid.

-Costs for repairing a transmission range all across the board, so preventative maintenance and catching issues early on is vital.
+Costs for repairing a transmission range all across the board, so preventative maintenance and catching issues early on are vital.
 If you notice these symptoms in conjunction with your check engine light, contact a transmission specialist to have your vehicle inspected more closely.